 - Everything in the universe, and by extension, this planet, is a chemical.

 - The dose makes the poison.
-A chemical becomes a poison, once the dose is exceeded.
+A chemical becomes a poison, once a particular dose is exceeded.

 - A naturally occurring chemical is identical to a synthetic chemical.
-There are no special atoms or bonds in nature that makes it different.
+There are no special atoms or bonds in nature that make it different.

-- Natural is not inherently good, and manmade is not inherently bad.
+- Natural chemicals are not inherently good or evil, and manmade chemicals are not inherently evil or good.
 There is no dichotomy between the two, a chemical is just a chemical.

 Inventing fake vaccine chemistry just to create a narrative about vaccines is just not science.
 It’s pseudoscience.